mtumilowicz/terraform-basics-modules-workshop/README.md

   * use external modules or write modules yourself
   * https://registry.terraform.io/namespaces/terraform-aws-modules
     * https://registry.terraform.io/modules/terraform-aws-modules/eks/aws/latest
+    * Modules are self-contained packages of code that allow you to create reusable compo- nents by grouping related resources together
+    * Modules are useful tools for promoting software abstraction and code reuse.
+    * 4.2.1 Module syntax
+        * When I think about modules, the analogy of building with toy blocks always comes to mind
+        * If resources and data sources are the individual building blocks of Terraform, then modules are prefabricated groupings of many such blocks
+        * module "lb_sg" { }
+    * 4.2.2 What is the root module?
+        * Every workspace has a root module; it’s the directory where you run terraform apply
+        * Under the root module, you may have one or more child modules to help you organ- ize and reuse configuration
+        * Modules can be sourced either locally (meaning they are embedded within the root module) or remotely (meaning they are downloaded from a remote location as part of terraform init )
+        * children-within-children module pattern is called nested modules
+        * HashiCorp strongly recommends that every module follow certain code conventions known as the standard module structure (www.terraform.io/docs/modules/index.html#standard-module-structure)
+          * three Terraform configuration files per module:
+             main.tf—the primary entry point
+             outputs.tf—declarations for all output values
+             variables.tf—declarations for all input variables
+          * versions.tf, providers.tf, and README.md are considered required files
+            in the root module
+* 4.3 Root module
+    * is the top-level module
+    * It’s where user-supplied input variables are configured and where Terraform commands such as terraform init and terra- form apply are run
+    * In our root module, there will be three input variables and two output values
+        * input variables are namespace , ssh_keypair , and region
+        * two output values are db_password and lb_dns_name
+    * The namespace variable is a project identifier
+        * project_name and environment
+* Remote modules can be fetched from the Terraform Registry with either terra- form init or terraform get
+  * But not only the Terraform configuration is downloaded; everything in those modules is downloaded.

 ## remote backend
 * create resources first, then uncomment the backend cofiguration, then init